bodrick/awesome/TOPICS.md

 *   [cypress-io/cypress-example-recipes](https://github.com/cypress-io/cypress-example-recipes) - Various recipes for testing common scenarios with Cypress
 *   [avajs/ava](https://github.com/avajs/ava) - Node.js test runner that lets you develop with confidence 🚀
 *   [cake-build/cake](https://github.com/cake-build/cake) - :cake: Cake (C# Make) is a cross platform build automation system.

-## visual-studio-extension

-*   [RandomEngy/UnitTestBoilerplateGenerator](https://github.com/RandomEngy/UnitTestBoilerplateGenerator) - An extension for Visual Studio that generates a unit test boilerplate from a given class, setting up mocks for all dependencies.
-Supports NUnit, Visual Studio Test, XUnit and many mock frameworks.
-*   [mattwhitfield/Unitverse](https://github.com/mattwhitfield/Unitverse) - A unit test generation extension for Visual Studio that aims to always produce code that compiles - covering the basic cases automatically and preparing as much as it can for the complex cases.
-*   [unchase/Unchase.OpenAPI.Connectedservice](https://github.com/unchase/Unchase.OpenAPI.Connectedservice) - :scroll: Visual Studio extension to generate OpenAPI (Swagger) web service reference.
-*   [VsixCommunity/Community.VisualStudio.Toolkit](https://github.com/VsixCommunity/Community.VisualStudio.Toolkit) - Making it easier to write Visual Studio extensions
-*   [ErikEJ/EFCorePowerTools](https://github.com/ErikEJ/EFCorePowerTools) - Entity Framework Core Power Tools - reverse engineering, migrations and model visualization for EF Core
-*   [sharpenrocks/Sharpen](https://github.com/sharpenrocks/Sharpen) - Visual Studio extension that intelligently introduces new C# features into your existing codebase
-*   [ClydeDz/fancy-comments](https://github.com/ClydeDz/fancy-comments) - Fancy Comments is a snippet pack that includes different use-cases for when you may write comments in a file.
-Currently, includes comment sections for languages such as HTML, CSS, JavaScript, SQL, C# and XML.
-*   [rionmonster/Glyphfriend](https://github.com/rionmonster/Glyphfriend) - Glyphfriend is a Visual Studio Extension to add previews for various icon/glyph fonts to Visual Studio.

 ## situational-awareness